 Building and Running Sample Jobs for Windows and UNIX

-Each product, Adobe PDF Library, DLI, and the Java and .NET Interface, provides a collection of sample programs illustrating various tasks.
-Each sample is stored within its own subdirectory under the product folder on Windows platforms:
+The Adobe PDF Library provides a set of sample programs in C++, Java, and C# (Microsoft .NET) to illustrate various tasks.
+Each sample is stored within its own subdirectory under the product folder on Windows platforms.

 You can quickly open the project files for all sample applications at once by locating the /All subfolders under Adobe PDF Library:

-To compile and link a selected sample yourself, set your default to its subdirectory and issue the command:
+To compile and link a selected sample, from the command line change to the subdirectory where the sample program is found and issue the command:

 nmake /f makefile.W32